Real-time data in debt collection: The key to meeting Consumer Duty

 Tap your phone at the supermarket and watch everything happen at once: your payment goes through, the item gets removed from their inventory, loyalty points hit your account, and your banking app updates your balance – all in real time.
 No waiting, no delays, just instant updates across every system that matters to you.

-Helping vulnerable customers
+Supporting vulnerable customers

-Proactive support for pre-arrears customers
+Proactive pre-arrears management

 The bottom line: real-time collections that actually work